jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 61. Rotate List
 Find the length, find where to disconnect, connect the first segment to the tail. (note if k >= length, we need to mod it)

+#### 63. Unique Paths II
+DP.
+Simply set 0 to blocked grid.
+Note this applies to the first row and column -- one should not simply set them to 1 as in problem "Unique Paths".

 #### 67. Add Binary
 Simple... loop over and maintain a carry

+#### 69. Sqrt(x)
+Newton's method.

 #### 71. Simplify Path
 Just split tokens using "/", and pop when hit "..".
 Note when the tokens (to pop) is empty and dont forget to push the last token even if there is no trailing "/".